 Both the restaurant and the book have passed into folklore.
 I’ve seen that book on the shelves of some of the best chefs in the world.
 I’ve traded stories with chefs about trying recipes from the book, enthusing over how detailed they are.
 I’ve read countless stories about how hard chef Tomlin was on his crew, however, many went on to become some of Australia’s and some of the world’s best chefs.

 Salmon Fillet with Colcannon Recipe and How to Get a Perfect Crispy Salmon Skin

 These days, my copy of Banc is in storage in Sydney, however, I don’t need it for this salmon fillet with colcannon recipe as I’ve made it an alarming number of times for dinner parties, tweaking it a little here and there over time.

 One of the things I like about this salmon fillet with colcannon recipe is that you can prep everything beforehand and disappear into the kitchen for only 10 minutes to finish it if you’ve done your mis en place properly.
 Reheat the mash and add some butter to the sauce while you cook the salmon.
 So simple.

-Another point in this recipe’s favour is that it can be adapted for pescatarians without deeply affecting the flavour profile of the dish.
-At a dinner party where two guests didn’t eat fish but wanted red meat, I’ve mated the colcannon and red wine sauce with a couple of cuts of decent sirloin.
+Another point in this recipe’s favour is that it can be adapted for non-pescatarians without deeply affecting the flavour profile of the dish.
+At a dinner party where two guests didn’t eat fish and one wanted red meat, I mated the colcannon and red wine sauce with a couple of cuts of decent sirloin.
 It’s brilliant.